-Lectures from the Allen Room and the Wertheim Study: Building to Impress: New York Skyscrapers and the People who Commissioned Them - Seth Gopin
+Lectures from the Allen Room & Wertheim Study: Building to Impress: New York Skyscrapers and the People who Commissioned Them - Seth Gopin

 The development of the skyscraper is an American story.
 Throughout the nineteenth and twentieth centures, these great edifices have defined both New York City and American architecture.
 Less often discussed are the patrons and architects of these great buildings.
 This lecture explores the story of the fascinating people who were the forces behind nine iconic New York buildings - Flatiron, Metropolitan Life, Woolworth, Chrysler, Empire State, Seagram's, AT&T, Conde Nast, and Hearst buildings.
 It is a fascinating tale of corporate America and people with great egos and immense power and wealth, as well as architects concerned with beauty and cutting-edge technology.